 3×5 Leadership Vision

-3×5 Leadership is the foremost digital leader development resource for military tactical leaders, rising organizational leaders and managers across any industry, and anyone developing a passion for the impact that leadership has on improving their life.
+3×5 Leadership is the foremost digital leader development resource for anyone looking to leverage leadership to improve their life.

 3×5 Leadership Goals

-- Leader growth occurs daily, not in a day; 3×5 Leadership inspires leaders to continuously and deliberately develop their leadership capacities
+- Leader growth occurs daily, not in a day: inspire leaders to become leader developers and commit to regular, deliberate self-development.

-- My experiences are singular, but the lessons from them are not; share impactful leadership lessons from personal experience so others can benefit from them
+- My experiences are singular, but the lessons from them are not: share my own leader experiences to help others in their leader growth journey.

 Being your foremost digital leader development resource is an immensely lofty vision and it means taking 3×5 Leadership to the next level.
 That requires me to bring readers the most valuable and relevant content possible.
 With that, 3×5 Leadership is also bringing new resource initiatives in 2018 to make this digital leader development platform more dynamic and beneficial for readers.
 Initiative ideas include the 3×5 Leadership “Bookshelf” resource to encourage and educate readers on professional reading and “Leader Challenge” short video clips encouraging leader behavior growth.